 A real test of our character is in how we deal with a difficult situation.
-Are you a glass half full or a glass half empty sort of person?
+Are you a glass-half-full or a glass-half-empty sort of person?
 Are you aware that you have control over this?
 Staying positive in a negative situation takes practice.
-I have been told many times I am “annoyingly positive” but behind the facade, I have my demons.

 Not all negative situations are made equal.
 A bereavement through separation or death isn’t comparable to a homemade cake gone wrong.
 However, human beings are all different.
 And what triggers one of us into the depths of despair may not cause another one of us to blink.
 And of course, there are some situations whereby it is entirely inappropriate to seek out anything that's positive.